 The problem in my head started on the flight to Gimpo Airport, South Korea, just a sort of mental static, but static with a purpose.
 I slept uneasily, woke up at landing, groggy and confused, barely able to make it through baggage and onto the train to Pohong.
 The static got worse on the three hour train ride, worse because it became more clear, a voice: "No...no," gently insistent,"no...no, you are going the wrong way.
 Turn back, it's wrong."
-I'd never heard voices before so you can imagine how freaked I was, though it calmed me to recall Oliver Sacks' revelation in his book Hallucinations that hearing voices was considered normal until the Freudian age, when we decided it was important to define sanity, and Julian Jaynes' The Origin of Consciousness in the Breakdown of the Bicameral mind (1976) which posits that everyone heard voices in ancient times, and that these voices were either telepathic, or not.
+I'd never heard voices before so you can imagine how freaked I was, though it calmed me to recall Oliver Sacks' revelation in his book Hallucinations that hearing voices was considered normal until the Freudian age produced a more restrictive definition of "sanity," and Julian Jaynes' The Origin of Consciousness in the Breakdown of the Bicameral mind (1976) which posits that everyone heard voices in ancient times, and that these voices were either telepathic, or not.

 The cab in Pohong took me to my place, two flights up to a single room with a mattress on the floor.
 I could not sleep so at 1:00am I set out on the streets.
 I headed west- the giant oil port to my left- up and down low hills crammed with shuttered shops and quiet homes.
 I tried to send mental communiqués to Gregory and Anthony back in L.A. but they fizzled.
 I wrote texts (which they did not answer).
 Here are a few I saved:

 "I'm getting increasingly intense signals that the Korea idea was...."